 People aren’t just Democrats.
 Or Republicans.
 Or black.
 Or white.
 Or drug addicts.
 Or plumbers.
 Or whatever.
 You get the point.

+Letting go of bad habits like labeling and accepting that life is complex is one of the most important things you can do.
 It took a million unique circumstances for someone to get to that point.
 The more you learn to be empathetic towards people’s situations, the wiser and more open-minded you’ll become.

-6. Jealousy & Comparing Yourself to Others
+Unhealthy Habit #6: Jealousy & Comparing Yourself to Others

 In today’s age of social media, it’s becoming increasingly hard to avoid comparing ourselves to other people.
 No matter what you do, you’re always looking at the person that’s ahead of you – whether they’re making more money, partying more, getting more likes, driving a better car, whatever.

 Everyone has their own distinct path to follow and pace to go at.